byJeevan/Swift_Playgrounds/Swift Notes/Language Keywords-Basics.md

 ### Const vs Let
 - Difference b/w const and let is `const` evaluated at compile time and `let` evaluated at run time.

-### Value Types
+### Value Types vs Reference Types
-- enums, structures, Swift Collections (Array/Set/Dictionary) and Basic value types (String, Integer)
+- enums, structs, Swift Collections (Array/Set/Dictionary) and Basic value types (String, Integer)
 - structs, enums and tuples are true value types only if all their properties are value types.
-If any of their properties is a reference type, we still could run into the implicit data sharing issues.
+If any of their properties is a reference type, we still could run into the implicit data sharing issues.*more?

-### Reference Types
-- Classes and Closures are tipical examples.
+- Classes and Closures are tipical examples of Reference Types

 ### `AnyObject`
 - Swift defines the `AnyObject` type alias to represent instances of any reference type, and it’s internally defined as a protocol